EDITOR’S NOTE: This post has been updated with more tactics and links for you 🙂

 Here’s an example from an eBay golf shop:

 Landing Page Trend #17: Use of Cards

-The use of cards is a trending concept on landing pages and better organizes info on the page by encapsulating content.
-On ecommerce sites, this works especially well for showing your product options and direct links to them.
+Cards are trending on landing pages as a way to organize information on the page with “encapsulated” content.
+On eCommerce sites, this works especially well for showing product options and direct links.